codepr/codepr.github.io/_posts/2024-04-13-timeseries-adventures.md

-Conceptually it's not really an efficient or particularly smart architecture, I approached the implementation on a best-effort way, the idea being to delay as much as possible the need of non-basic data-strucutures such as arrays.
+Conceptually it's not really an efficient or particularly smart architecture, I approached the implementation on a best-effort way, the idea being to delay as much as possible the need of non-basic data-structures such as arrays.

 The two main segments are just fixed size arrays where each position stores a pointer to the first position of a dynamic array.
-This to be able to store all the datapoints included in the time range that the segment covers
+This to be able to store all the data points included in the time range that the segment covers

 ![Segments]({{site.url}}{{site.baseurl}}/assets/images/Roach_segment.png#content-image-1)